faraadi/nord-ui/site/src/assets/documents/getting-started/usage.md

 Now visit next section and learn about colors and variables or head to the components. each component's document page, will provide import script for component itself and its dark theme (if supported).

+## Dark Theme

+Nord UI comes with a fancy Dark Theme. if you are going to use that in your project, make sure you have read [Dark Theme Guide](/docs?page=dark-theme).